Cyber-Duck/Cyber-Duck.github.io/_posts/2014-06-17-deploying-a-codeigniter-application-to-multiple-ec2-instances-with-capistrano.markdown

 Usually the first change is to the database location.
 If you don’t already, you need a single external database instance or cluster that all of your web applications will talk to.
 There’s not much point in running a distributed application if they are all talking to individual local databases.

 Other changes you might need to make include using a centralized cache like [ElastiCache](http://aws.amazon.com/elasticache/).
 Or if your application requires file storage you can use S3 to provide a centralized location so each instance has access to the same files.
-Alternativey you can use Capistrano's [shared folders](http://stackoverflow.com/a/4648328/908257).
+Alternatively you can use Capistrano's [shared folders](http://stackoverflow.com/a/4648328/908257).
 There are already [plugins](http://wordpress.org/plugins/amazon-s3-and-cloudfront/) for other web software like WordPress that allow you to use S3 to host your files using the native file manager.
 This means you don’t need to think about keeping files synchronized across instances.

 ##Common Pitfalls